Ayushparikh-code/Web-dev-mini-projects/Basic Contact Form/README.md

 ### Use of the Project:

-<p>This basic contact form can be added to any website to make it attractive. </p>
+<p>This basic contact form can be added to any website to make it attractive and other beginner developers can get ideas through it</p>

 <h3>Used Technologies</h3>
 <ul>